KostiaFed/701ruby/README.md

 $ `git clone https://github.com/ita-social-projects/ZeroWaste.git`

-## Setup
+## Local setup
-First of all you need rvm to setup project.
+First of all you need RVM to setup project.
 For the operating system Windows the optimal solution is to use <a href="https://docs.microsoft.com/en-us/windows/wsl/">WSL</a>.

 $ `bin/setup`
 or